 Students will not be classified as seniors until they pass the qualifying examination in the major field and the appropriate department or interdisciplinary committee certifies (on this and other evidence) a student's readiness to begin a thesis.
 The examination shall take one of the following forms (or some combination thereof): a written or oral examination that may be taken as part of a junior seminar, or an essay newly written for this purpose.
 The examination may include, but shall not be limited to, a thesis proposal.
 In setting this examination, the Faculty does not expect that a student's preparation for it will draw a substantial amount of time away from regular work.
 Generally, a student will take this examination in the semester preceding the thesis year.
 At the discretion of the department a student may take the exam as early as two semesters preceding the thesis year.
+A department or interdisciplinary committee can alter the timing of a qualifying exam further with the approval of the CAPP.
 A student who is on a leave of absence or planning readmission must make arrangements with the department or interdisciplinary committee to take this examination before registering for the first semester of the thesis year.

 A student may pass, fail, or pass conditionally.
 Decisions for all candidates shall be reported in writing to the Registrar and to the student by the major department or committee.
 Such reports shall be made in a timely manner, normally within two weeks after completion of the examination.
 If it is determined that the student has passed the examination conditionally, the department or committee must specify in the letter of notification those conditions that must be met before enrollment in thesis is allowed, those that must be met in order to graduate, and those that are only recommendations.
 The department or committee will notify the student and the Registrar when the conditions have been met, and will do so in a timely manner, normally within two weeks after the student has submitted the required material.